syncfusion-content/windowsforms-docs/WindowsForms/System Requirement/Framework.md

 # System Requirement

-This section describes the system requirements to use Syncfusion WF Controls for development.
+This section describes the system requirements to use the Syncfusion WF Controls for development.

 ## Framework

-Following frameworks are supported:
+The following frameworks are supported:

 * Microsoft .NET Framework 2.0
 * Microsoft .NET Framework 3.5